SolderingKnowledge/Resource/README.md

-# Platform to collaborate with each other and learn
+# Platform to collaborate with each other and to learn